caldwell619/react-spring/README.md

     - This method is a lifecycle hook, inherited from `React.Component`
 - This lifecycle will run after the component has mounted.
 Lifecycle hooks are *extremely important*.
 Learn more about them _here_
 - Inside of `componentDidMount(){...}`, make a get request, `axios.get("/api/test")`
-- This returns a promise, which must be handled in one of 2 ways
+- This returns a promise, which must be handled one of 2 ways
     - The 1st is using `async / await` syntax.
 For more on that, checkout [this link](https://javascript.info/async-await)
     - The syntax we will use is traditional promises with `.then()` and `.catch()`
     <br>